 Eligibility: The nominator and the nominee must be members of the Chemical Society of Washington, but this restriction does not apply to seconding letters.

 Nominations: The nomination letter is limited to 1000 words.
 Two seconding letters are required, each limited to a maximum of 500 words, and the nomination package must also contain the nominee’s curriculum vitae, including a list of publications and other accomplishments, and a proposed citation of not more than 25 words.
 Nominations will be active for three years.
-All materials must be received by October 15.
-The awardee will be announced before the end of the year, and the Prize will be presented at a CSW dinner meeting.
+The Prize will be presented at a CSW dinner meeting.
 The Prize carries an honorarium of $2000.